tspvvd/subnet-docs/README.md

 - Validates the JSON against the schema to ensure all required fields are present
 - Generates standardized output files with consistent formatting for downstream use (e.g. Subnet Info page on Backprop Finance)

+> [!NOTE]
-> **Note**: The script automatically runs when changes are merged to the main branch, so you don't need to run it manually.
+> The script automatically runs when changes are merged to the main branch, so you don't need to run it manually.